-Sitting back and waiting for your clients to refer their friends or family to you is going to result in precisely zero new clients, it just doesn’t happen.
+Sitting back and waiting for your customers to refer their friends or family to you is going to result in precisely zero results, it just doesn’t happen.

-Instead, make it very clear to your current clients that you have a referral policy where if they refer someone to you, and they sign up to sessions, they will get a reduction on their session prices, a free training session or whatever you think makes for an appealing offer.
+Instead, create a referral network by making it very clear to your current client base that you have a referral policy where if they refer someone to you, and they sign up for sessions, they will get a reduction on their session prices, a free training session, or whatever you think makes for an appealing offer.

-11. Submit your business to personal training directories
+11. Submit your fitness business to personal training directories

 An old-school method yes and are there tons and tons of people looking through these directories for personal trainers?
 Maybe not, but when you are trying to find yourself a client base, you need to give yourself every opportunity you can.